milankarman/HobbitSpeedrunTools/README.md

 3. Move your saves into your newly created folder with the following format: `[Number].
 [Save Name].hobbit`
    _The number should be the position that you want the save to appear in, a lower number will appear closer to the top, but make sure every number is only used once._

-**Note**: Make sure that only the `.hobbit` files are located within your new folder.
+**Note**: Make sure that only the `.hobbit` files and possibly a `savesettings.json` file are located within your new folder.
 Any other files might have unexpected results.

+## Applying cheats to saves

+Applying cheats to your saves will make it so, when enabled, loading a specific save will also enable whatever cheats you want automatically.
+This also includes your clipwarp position if Lock Clipwarp or Reload on Lost Warp were to be enabled.

+To use this simply tick the "Load applied cheats with save" box in the settings panel and if you load a save that has cheats applied they will be enabled when you switch to that save.

+To apply your own cheats you should select your save you want to apply your cheats to, toggle all the cheats you'd like and hit the "Apply Cheats to Save" button in the settings panel.
+You may also choose to apply these cheats to all the saves in the collection, in which case you can click the "Apply Cheats to Collection" button.

 # Download